State and Local Government AI Summit 2025 Banner

 Open Forum: What Did We Learn and What is Missing in the AI Conversation?

-With the fast pace of change, it is impossible to cover everything in one day.
-The closing session will provide an opportunity share what we learned and to brainstorm gaps in today’s discussion and explore new emerging priorities.
-This session will be an open, wide-ranging discussion on what comes next.
-What didn’t we cover in the summit and what needs to be addressed as your role in governing and deploying AI enhanced solutions becomes more and more essential to how government operates.
+With the fast pace of change, it’s impossible to cover everything in one day.
+This closing session will offer a chance to reflect on what we’ve learned and brainstorm gaps in today’s discussion.
+It will also explore emerging priorities in AI.
+This open, wide-ranging conversation will address what comes next and what still needs to be covered as AI becomes increasingly essential to how government operates.

 3:30 pm Eastern